JaXt0r/cloud-photo-safari-provision/README.md

 2. Vagrant cachier plugin can be installed with `vagrant plugin install vagrant-cachier`.

 --------------------------------------------------------------------------------------

-**Known Issues**
+## Known Issues
-1. Updating the vbguest addtions to a later version can break shared folders, due a missing symlink after the update of the additions.
+1. Updating the vbguest additions to a later version can break shared folders, due a missing symlink after the update of the additions.
 As a workaround, the missing symlink can be created from the shell inside the vm: `sudo ln -s /opt/VBoxGuestAdditions-{vbox version}/lib/VBoxGuestAdditions /usr/lib/VBoxGuestAdditions`, where {vbox version} matches your installed virtual box version.